SigNoz/signoz.io/docs/operate/clickhouse/connect-to-clickhouse.md

 import CHClientWithOutput from '../../shared/ch-client-with-output.md'

-Follow the instructions below for connecting to your clickhouse database:
+Follow the instructions below for connecting to your ClickHouse database:

 ## For Docker Users